cardano-foundation/CIPs/CIP-XXXX/README.md

 ### Implementation Plan <!-- A plan to meet those criteria.
 Or `N/A` if not applicable. -->

-While the current proposal extends Ouroboros Leios, Cardano running Ouroboros Praos could still benefit from it at times when the network gets congested.
+While Tiered Pricing will have a deeper impact when deployed on top of Ouroboros Leios, due to the high level of throughput that can be directed to different use-cases, Cardano running Ouroboros Praos could still benefit from it during high congestion periods.
 A Tiered Pricing implementation should thus be as much as possible agnostic of the actual protocol run.

 Should this CIP be accepted, the high-level implementation plan would be:
 1. Publish a detailed pricing algorithm